 It's critical to test your eCommerce app before releasing it to the public.
 An eCommerce app must consider many essential aspects during testing, including user experience, responsiveness, navigation, data security, loading time, payment gateway, and secure transaction.
 To identify errors in the eCommerce app and correct them quickly, you must conduct functional, integration, user, and device testing.
 It is recommended that you conduct some rounds of testing to ensure that everything is working correctly.

-Building an eCommerce app is only one aspect of expanding your company's online presence.
+is only one aspect of expanding your company's online presence.
 You must market it effectively to convince many people to download and use it on their smartphones.
 Here are some suggestions for increasing app downloads.
 Different marketing strategies can be used to market an eCommerce app, some of which are listed below for your convenience.

 Make a landing page for your app that includes the essential information about it, such as the name, features, call to action, and promotional videos, to entice users to download it.
 To get faster results, you should do digital marketing for this landing page.
 Increase the visibility of your eCommerce app in app stores.
 You can do this by optimizing your app for the app store.